 Tom Rhoyd – following the publication of some stories in local and British magazines in his student years, he moved into the corporate world where he wrote innumerable technical reports.
 After too many years of that tedium, he returned to writing fiction of contemporary South Africa—people, places, and events that are often shaped by the past.
 His recent work has appeared in New Contrast (literary journal) and DRUM (iconic Black magazine).

-Lilliana Rose - grew up on a farm in Australia, played with DNA, taught high school students science, contemplated Jung’s theories, and travelled, which has fed her imagination and spurred her to write.
-Her poetry and short stories are spreading wings, extending out to various magazines and journals around the world.
+Lilliana Rose – grew up on a farm in Australia, played with DNA, taught science, and travelled, which has fed her imagination and spurred her to write.
+Creating Wings (2012) is her first collection of poetry.
 She has a Masters in creative writing at Adelaide University.
 Check out more of her work at: www.lillianarose.com

 Fiona Faith Ross – lives in the South West of England.
 She has a lifelong interest in technology and recently gained a BSC in Information Technology (Reading).
 She writes novel length science fiction, ghost and horror stories.
 She won a prize from Seattle-based editor, Anne Mini, for the first page of her novel entitled IN TWO MINDS.
 She won an honourable mention from Fantasy & Science Fiction Magazine in their competition #83, ‘Tweeted‘.
 She is seeking agency representation for IN TWO MINDS, a techno-thriller of 63,000 words.
 She can be contacted at ffross[at]ymail[dot]com.

-Stephen Rowson -has diverse interests.
-When not writing fiction he works as an engineering consultant in the aerospace industry, flys an elderly single-engine airplane around the midwestern U.S., plays Chopin nocturnes on the piano, and reads fiction and all kinds of nonfiction.
-For something completely different, he occasionally reads a Simenon novel in French (with dictionary at hand).
+Stephen Rowson – has diverse interests.
+When not writing fiction he works as an engineering consultant in the aerospace industry and enjoys flying an elderly single-engine airplane around the midwestern U.S., playing Chopin nocturnes on the piano, and reading a variety of fiction, from Sue Grafton to Alan Furst to Georges Simenon (in French).

 Geraldine Ryan – is a regular contributor to Fiction Feast and Woman’s Weekly with her serials and short stories and has also sold to magazines abroad.
 One of these days she is determined to write a radio play.
 She lives in Cambridge with her husband and part-time children.
 She has no hobbies, now that writing has become her source of income.